Chevrolet small-block engine (first- and second-generation): 302

-Pulleys for the balancer, alternator, water-pump, as well as optional power steering, were deep-groove to retain the drive belt(s) at high rpm.
-In 1969, the 302 shared the finned cast aluminium valve covers with the LT-1 350 Corvette engine.
+Pulleys for the balancer, alternator, water-pump, as well as optional power steering, were deep-groove to retain the drive belts at high rpm.
+In 1969, the 302 shared the finned cast aluminium valve covers with the LT1 350 Corvette engine.
 Conservatively rated at 290 hp (SAE gross) at 5800 rpm and 290 lbft at 4800, actual output with its production 11.0:1 compression ratio was around 376 hp with 1.625 in primary x 3 in collector Sanderson tubular headers that came in the trunk when ordered with a 1967 Z/28, and associated carburetor main jet and ignition timing tuning.
 In 1968, the last year for factory headers, they had 1.75 in primaries x 3 in collectors.
-A stock 1968 Z/28 with the close-ratio transmission, optional transistorized-ignition and 4.88 gear, fitted with little more than the factory cowl plenum cold-air hood induction and headers, was capable of running 12.9 second/108 mph 1/4 mi times on street tires.
+A stock 1968 Z/28 with the close-ratio transmission, optional transistorized-ignition, and 4.88 gear, fitted with little more than the factory cowl plenum cold-air hood induction and headers, was capable of running 12.9 second/108 mph 1/4 mi times on street tires.

-After the 1967 Trans-Am campaign with the 4-Bbl induction system producing more horsepower than the competing auto makers' 8-Bbl systems, for 1968 Chevrolet developed a factory 'cross-ram' aluminum intake-manifold package using two Holley 600 cuft/min mechanical secondary carburetors for Trans-Am racing.
+After the 1967 Trans-Am campaign with the four-barrel induction system producing more horsepower than the competing automakers' eight-barrel systems, Chevrolet developed a factory 'cross-ram' aluminum intake-manifold package for 1968 using two Holley 600 cuft/min mechanical secondary carburetors for Trans-Am racing.
 It was available only as off-road service parts purchased over the Chevrolet dealership parts counter.
-With the Chevrolet '140 1st-design off-road cam, the package increased a stock 302's horsepower from 360 hp to approximately 400 hp.
-Chevrolet went so far as to carry the positive crankcase ventilation system (PCV) over to the cross-ram induction system to retain emissions compliance mandated for US-produced cars beginning in 1967, that also provided full-throttle crankcase pressure venting to the intake air to burn its vapors.
+With the Chevrolet 140 1st-design off-road cam, the package increased a stock 302's horsepower from 360 hp to approximately 400 hp.
+Chevrolet carried the positive crankcase ventilation system (PCV) over to the cross-ram induction system to retain emissions compliance mandated for U.S.-produced cars beginning in 1967, that also provided full-throttle crankcase pressure venting to the intake air to burn its vapors.

-Engines prepared for competition use were capable of producing 465 hp with little more than the 8-Bbl induction, ported heads with higher pressure valvesprings, roller rocker arms, and the '754 2nd-design road-race cam.
-1967/1968 models' cowl-induction system had an enclosed air-cleaner assembly ducted from its passenger side into the firewall cowl above the heater core.
+Engines prepared for competition use were capable of producing 465 hp with little more than the paired 4-barrel carburators, ported heads with heavy duty valve springs, roller rocker arms, and the 754 2nd-design road-race cam.
+1967–1968 models' cowl-induction system had an enclosed air-cleaner assembly ducted from its passenger side into the firewall cowl above the heater core.

-In 1969, factory Z/28's could be ordered with the ZL-1 aluminum-block 427 adaption of the 1967 L-88 427 Corvette cowl-induction 'ZL-2' hood available for both single and dual four-barrel induction systems that were sealed to the air cleaner base ensuring dense cooler, high-pressure, oxygen-laiden air from the center of the base of the windshield was supplied to the engine for combustion smoothness and maximum power production.